 What Does the Niacin Flush Feel Like?

-If you have histamine intolerance or other food sensitivities, it’s easy to confuse the reddening reaction with a histamine response or immune activation.
+If you have histamine intolerance or other food sensitivities, the redness can be confusing.
+It might seem like a histamine reaction or an immune response.
 But a niacin flush is neither of these things.

 Researchers have worked to create “no-flush” niacin or extended-release versions, but that comes at a price.
-Niacin’s benefits for heart health and vascular health come from its ability to dilate blood vessels effectively.
+Niacin’s benefits for supporting heart and vascular health come from its ability to effectively dilate blood vessels.†

 Even though niacin flush is uncomfortable, it is a sign of this nutrient’s benefits!